 Likewise, if you do get to the three-month stage and there are still patches, why not keep it?
 Plenty of men have patchy beards and they can completely own that look.
 You could even decide that you want to shorten the beard slightly so there is light stubble as this can mask beard patchiness and still look cool.
 Work with what you have.

 You can also shape, trim, and style your beard to remove thinner spots that make your beard look weak and sparse.
 Doing this will give a fuller appearance across your beard, mustache, or chin.
 Which leads to the next tip.

 3) Care for it

 By this we don’t mean by trimming it – not yet, anyways.
 Your beard is hair on your face and just like the hair and skin across the rest of your body, it is a good idea to look after it and keep it healthy.
 Grooming the beard can also help with beard patchiness.

 Take a further look down this article on how you can groom your beard to help deal with patchy beards.
 See the Best Beard Products for Fixing a Patchy Beard section.

 When learning how to fill in a patchy beard, one item that often gets overlooked is diet.

-Not only does junk food affect your health (and waistline), a bad diet can actually affect your beard growth.
+Not only does junk food affect your health (and waistline), a bad diet can affect beard growth as well.
 If you eat a healthy diet with a healthy balance of vitamins and nutrients, your beard will benefit.
-We’re not saying if you instantly change your diet to something healthier your beard will grow over night, but it’ll definitely help the hair and skin all over the body.
+We’re not saying if you instantly change your diet to something healthier your beard will grow overnight, but it’ll definitely help the hair and skin all over the body.